ialmi/training_GitHub/README.md

 - `git add <files_to_be_added>` -  adds files to the index; the changes are tracked now
 - `git add .` - adds all files and folders to the index
 - `git commit -m <"commit message">` - commits changes to the local repository; you just saved a snapshot of your work
-- `git commit -a -m <"commit message">` - adds changes of already tracked files to the index and commits them; new files will not be added
+- `git commit -a -m <"commit message">` or `git commit -am <"commit message">` - adds changes of already tracked files to the index and commits them; new files will not be added
 - `git push` - pushes the latest commit to the remote repository; everyone with access to the repository can see your code now

 ## Cloning a repository